Amp Up Involvement

 Declare a major by the end of your second year

-And know what you can do with that major.
-Not sure where you're headed with your major?
+It is also good to know what you can do with that major.
+Not sure where you’re headed with your major?
 Set up an an appointment with a CNS Career Coach to talk about your options.

 Make a plan B